rabbitstack/fibratus/README.md

 ### Filtering

 Fibratus supports basic filtering capabilities on kernel event names.
 To capture the specified kernel events, use `fibratus run --filters` command.
-For example, `fibratus run --filters CreateProcess Send` will capture the events related to process creation and data sending over a connected sockets.
+For example, `fibratus run --filters CreateProcess Send` would capture the events related to process creation and data sending over a connected sockets.
 For a full list of kernel events see the table below.

 | Kernel event        | Description                     |
 | ------------------- |:------------------------------- |